 - Write down as much as you can remember about the circumstances of the assault, including a description of the assailant.

 - Talk with a confidential SHARPP advocate who is trained to assist rape victims about the emotional and physical impacts of the assault.
 SHARPP advocates are available 24-hours a day, 365 days a year.
-You can call our 24-hour support line at (603) 862-7233 (SAFE), or visit us, Monday-Friday, 8-4:30pm in Wolff House (In Front of Health Services).
+You can call our 24-hour support line at (603) 862-7233 (SAFE), or visit us at our office, Monday-Friday, 9:00 am-3:30 pm at Wolff House (In Front of Health Services).